jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 cvp.active_CFR_US_plot(coronaUS, corona)
 ```

-US local active cases and CFR.
-Active cases are only calculated by the estimation formula.
+US local active cases and CFR. <!--Active cases are only calculated by the estimation formula.-->

 # Some other plots